-This cold spinach dip with cream cheese recipe has been in the family for years.
+This cold spinach dip has actually been in the family for years.
 It's made without mayo which I personally love and is a popular party dip that takes less than 7 MINUTES to whip up.
-I like to make this dip ahead of time and add it to a freshly cut bread bowl when guests arrive!
+I like to make it ahead of time and serve it with bread cubes, corn chips, pita bread, and veggies!

 It's one of those cold dips that you'll want to whip up again and again!

 This dip is popular because it uses cream cheese and NO mayo (which I highly dislike in most dips).
 PLUS, it's made without the Knorr vegetable soup mix!

 So instead of the mayo, I use a combination of sour cream AND cream cheese.